PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 The same mechanism is used for other instructions (**gen_interface**, **gen_method**, etc.).

 Here we have subsections under **class** parent section: **include**, **body**, and these subsections are used to group generated code fragments.
-There are also **scopes** subsections to gather snippet values from the lower levels and use them in the current section.
+There are also **scopes** defining subsections to gather snippet values from the lower levels and use them in the current section.
 For example, we use the function body inside the class.
 This mechanism is implemented through the stack-like structure of scopes: the scopes are like C++ entities (files consist of classes, classes contain methods, etc.).
 The following structure allows CppBind to support nested types: for example, we have **enum** section at the top level of code snippets but the same snippets are used regardless our enum is nested or not.